ZupIT/horusec-docs/content/en/web/services/manager/workspace-management.md

 ---
 title: Workspace management
 weight: 32
-description: On this section, you will find information about workspace management.
+description: In this section, you will find information about workspace management.
 ---

 ---